jazzfan2/palindromes/README.md

 # Name: palindromes.py
-palindromes.py - Program that generates multi-word palindromes !
+palindromes.py - Program that generates multi-word palindromes.

 # Description:
 palindromes.py is a Python3 program that generates multi-word palindromes, including the optional words given - whether or not existing - given as argument(s).